-SUNY Plattsburgh complies with, and fully supports, New York State "Enough is Enough" legislation
+New York State "Enough is Enough" Legislation (129-B)

 New York State signed into law the most aggressive policy in the nation to fight against sexual assault on college campuses.
-Enough is Enough, a uniform sexual assault policy to protect New York's college students, enhances and standardizes campus response to sexual assault.
-By standing up and saying "Enough is Enough," we make a clear and bold statement that sexual violence is a crime, and students can be assured they have a right to have it investigated and prosecuted as one.
+"Enough is Enough" establishes a uniform sexual assault policy to protect New York's college students and standardizes campus response to sexual assault.
+By standing up and saying "Enough is Enough," the College makes a clear and bold statement that sexual violence is a crime, and you can be assured you have a right to have it investigated and prosecuted as such.
 The "Enough is Enough" legislation requires all New York State colleges to adopt a set of comprehensive procedures and guidelines, including a uniform definition of affirmative consent, a statewide amnesty policy, and expanded access to law enforcement.

-SUNY Plattsburgh students and employees have the right to report an incident of sexual assault to SUNY Adirondack Office of Public Safety, local law enforcement, and/or the State Police, or choose not to report; to report the incident to the college; to be protected by the college from retaliation for reporting an incident; and to receive assistance and resources from the college.
+Students and employees have the right to report an incident of sexual assault to University Police, local law enforcement, and/or the State Police, or choose not to report; to report the incident to the College; to be protected by the College from retaliation for reporting an incident; and to receive assistance and resources from the College.
+Additionally, students, faculty, and staff have the right to request concurrent investigations through the College for potential campus adjudication while also seeking support through the criminal justice system.